The pandemic has made us reevaluate our homes and needs, particularly for those of us...

 5. Find A Fabulous Faucet

 The sink is the most used part of your kitchen.
 There are gorgeous faucets available these days that look super modern and slick.
-Take a look at the faucets from Krauss, some really trendy options here.

 4. Hang a Sliding Pantry Door